Let \(p(k) = -4 k^2 + 5 k - 9\).

 There is probably an overall pattern going on here, which will be revealed in Calculus.

-The maximum and minimum values of a quadratic function, \(f\), are visually encoded in the coordinates of the highest or lowest points on the graph, which is the vertex of the parabola.
+The maximum or minimum value of a quadratic function, \(f\), is visually encoded in the coordinates of the highest or lowest point on the graph, which is the vertex of the parabola.

 Either way, the maximum or minimum value is \(f\left ( \frac {-b}{2a} \right )\)

-We can also look at the linear \(iRoC_f(x)\) function.
-Where \(iRoC_f(x) = 0\) is where the vertex is located, which encodes the maximum or minimum value of \(f\).
+We can also look at the linear \(iRoC_f(x) = f'(x)\) function.
+Where \(iRoC_f(x) = 0\) is the critical number and corresponds to the vertex on the parabola which visually encodes information about the maximum or minimum value of \(f\).

 \begin{align*} iRoC_Q(x) &= 0 \\ 2 \, a \, x + b & = 0 \\ x &= \frac {-b}{2a} \end{align*}